Not Ready to Make Nice: Chart and sales performance

-"Not Ready to Make Nice" initially peaked at number 23 on the Billboard Hot 100 chart, becoming the first song by the band to chart in the U.S. after the 2003 controversy and their last top ten hit.
+"Not Ready to Make Nice" initially peaked at number 23 on the Billboard Hot 100 chart, becoming the first song by the band to chart in the US after the 2003 controversy and their last top ten hit.
 It was able to chart in the Billboard Hot 100 because of a high number of download sales (it debuted at number 11 and peaked at number eight on the Hot Digital Songs chart), despite low country radio airplay.

 For the issue dated March 3, 2007, in the wake of its Grammy success, the song re-entered the Hot 100 at number four, after a 20-week absence, becoming the band's highest-charting single to date on the general music charts.
 That same week, the song would also receive a Gold certification from the Recording Industry Association of America for digital downloads of over 500,000.
 However, its drop to number 28 in the next week broke the record for the biggest drop out of the top five in a single week, beating Clay Aiken's "Solitaire", which fell from number four to number 27 four years earlier.
 The song was certified Platinum in the United States on July 20, 2013, and as of March 2020, the song has sold 2,000,000 digital copies in the US.

 The song was also very popular in Canada, where it peaked at number three on the BDS chart.
 It also became a top 20 hit in Australia, becoming the second single of the band to chart on the ARIA chart, at number 18.
 In the United Kingdom, the song charted poorly on the UK Singles Chart, peaking at number 70; however, it became the fourth single by the band to chart in that country.